Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 This also means reports are generated only at the end of processing.
 Batch mode is automatically turned on if debug mode is used.

+### Verbosity Level

+Using the flags `-vq` means each query that is sent is dumped to stdout.
+Using the flags `-vs` means after each query that has been finished, some statistics are dumped to stdout.

 ### Working querywise or connectionswise

 This options sets if benchmarks are performed per query (one after the other is completed) or per connection (one after the other is completed).